ChuksChris27/ChuksChris27/README.md

 - 👋 Hi, I’m Chukwudimma Oradiegwu
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics and Full-Stack Development
-- 🌱 I’m currently learning Data Analytics and Programming with Python and R
+- 🌱 I’m currently learning Data Analytics and Programming with Python and R as well as Software Engineering with ALX
-- 💞️ I’m looking to collaborate on Various Data Projects
+- 💞️ I’m looking to collaborate on Various Data and fullstack Projects
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/chukwudimma-oradiegwu/)

 <!---